 DETAILS SUBJECT TO CHANGE IF OFFICIAL ADVICE CHANGES OR IS UPDATED

-Kerikeri Retirement Village will ease restrictions on visitor access to its Care Facility from 6am on Tuesday 25 August, chief executive Hilary Sumpter said today.
-Each of its 66 Care Facility residents will be allowed two nominated visitors.
-Either of these visitors (but not both) will be able to visit once a day, Monday to Friday.
+Each of our 66 Care Facility residents will be allowed two nominated visitors for the duration of Level Two.
+One of these nominated visitors will be able to visit once a day, Monday to Friday.
 Each visit will have to be pre-arranged with the Village by whoever holds the resident’s Enduring Power of Attorney.

 People will be asked to give an affirmation of good health and to provide details for contact tracing, and their temperatures will be taken.
 They will be asked to sanitise their hands before and after their visits.
-Visitors will have to bring their own masks and any other items of personal protective equipment they wish to wear.
+Masks are recommended for visitors.

-“We’re aware that these restrictions sound draconian but they are the conditions specified by the NZ Aged Care Association and they’re in place for the protection of the lovely people who call our Care Facility home,” Ms Sumpter said.
+“We’re aware that these restrictions sound draconian but they are the conditions we expect to be imposed by the Northland DHB and the recommendations from the NZ Aged Care Association.
+They’re in place for the protection of the lovely people who call our Care Facility home,” Ms Sumpter said.

 Ms Sumpter said visitor numbers needed to be restricted to reduce the likelihood of contamination in the Care Facility.

-The Village will maintain its policy of not allowing ‘window visiting’ in an effort to keep the general flow of people in and out of its premises as low as possible.
+The Village will not allow ‘window visiting’ in an effort to keep the general flow of people in and out of its premises as low as possible.
 People congregating around the Village increases the likelihood of cross-contamination, a risk the Village aims to minimise.

-Ms Sumpter said the Village had enjoyed support for its access policies from families of those in the Care Facility and understanding from those living in the Village.
-She encouraged families to continue using email, phone calls and video-call services to maintain contact with their loved ones in the Care Facility.
+Ms Sumpter said the Village enjoyed support for its access policies from families of those in the Care Facility and understanding from those living in the Village.
+She encouraged families to use email, phone calls and video-call services to maintain contact with their loved ones in the Care Facility.

-Care Facility residents will be allowed once again to walk around the Village grounds and take part in dedicated, vehicle-bound outings.
-Village Support staff and healthy volunteers under the age of 70 will once again have access to the Care Facility but will need to observe a heightened sanitisation protocol.
+Care Facility residents will be allowed to walk around the Village grounds and take part in dedicated, vehicle-bound outings.
+Village Support staff and healthy volunteers under the age of 70 will have access to the Care Facility but will need to observe a heightened sanitisation protocol.

 Distancing and sanitising procedures will be in place for the Village’s independent living residents wishing to speak with staff in the reception and administration area.

-There will continue to be no organised events or activities at the Village, and services such as podiatry, the Day Care programme and wellness activities will remain suspended for this week.
-The hairdresser will continue to see customers from the Care Facility on different days to those living elsewhere in the Village.
+Organised events at the Village, along with bus and van-based group shopping trips, will be suspended once again, as will services such as podiatry, the Day Care programme and wellness activities like Yogalates.
+The hairdresser will be asked to see customers from the Care Facility on different days to those living elsewhere in the Village.
 She will also be unable to accept appointments with people from outside the Village.